PENGUINLIONG/obsolete-writium/doc/customizing.md

 #### Digest Template

 Digest templates are used to generate blocks of digests.
 The digests will be concatenated together to form `digests` used in index template.
+All template variables provided for index template are also available here.
+Additionally, we

-- `digest`: Digest of article.
+have:

 - `path`: Path to the full article.

 #### Pagination Template